white-axe/mkxp-z/README.md

 * wma audio files
 * Creating Bitmaps with sizes greater than your hardware's texture size limit (around 16384 on modern cards).
   * There is an exception to this, called *mega surface*.
 When a Bitmap bigger than the texture limit is created from a file, it is not stored in VRAM, but regular RAM.
 Its sole purpose is to be used as a tileset bitmap.
 Any other operation to it (besides blitting to a regular Bitmap) will result in an error.

+## Notable Thanks

++ Ancurio, who wrote mkxp in the first place
++ Savordez and Aeodyn for making stuff work on Windows
++ Eblo for the `Graphics.play_movie` implementation
++ basically anyone else with commits in here or that reported problems to me